dyfrad/personal_finance/README.md

 A sophisticated Python-based personal finance management application that helps you track and manage your financial portfolio with advanced features for investments, inventory, and expenses.

-**PRIVATE PROJECT**: This is a personal finance application designed for individual use.
-All data is stored locally and privately.
+A sophisticated personal finance application designed for individual use with local data storage and privacy protection.

 ## Application Overview
 ![Personal Finance Manager Dashboard](docs/images/dashboard_0.2.0.png)